-The people today greet him as the King of Israel.
-But he is more than that.
+On this day as he enters Jerusalem, people greet him as the King of Israel.
+But he is more than a king for believing Jews.
 He is the King of all who believe.

 What do the phrases "kingdom of heaven" and "kingdom of God" mean to you?
-If you answered 'Christ ruling' you are right.
-If you answered "Christ ruling in my heart", that is an even more correct answer while we are here on earth.
+If you answered "Christ ruling" you are right.
+If you answered "Christ ruling in my heart", that is an even more accurate answer while we are here on earth.
 "Once, having been asked by the Pharisees when the kingdom of God would come, Jesus replied, 'The kingdom of God does not come with your careful observation, nor will people say, "Here it is," or "There it is," because the kingdom of God is within you."
 (Luke 17:20-21)

-The final, glorious, public revelation of the kingdom of God is described in this way: "When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left.
-Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world:" (Matthew 25:31-34)
+The final, glorious, public revelation of the kingdom of God is described in this way in Scripture: "When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left.
+Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world:" (Matthew 25:31-34) That will be the day Jesus comes to judge the living and the dead.

-But that final picture of our king coming in glory is a long way from the picture you see today.
-Today, people in Jerusalem welcome him as a king and he comes in an especially humble way.
+But that final picture of our king coming in glory is certainly not the picture you see today.
+Today, people in Jerusalem welcome him as a king but he comes in an especially humble way.

-Two weeks ago you heard how, about a year earlier in his ministry, Jesus had avoided and gone away from the people when they wanted to make him a king.
-You heard from John 6:15: "Jesus, knowing that they intended to come and make him king by force, withdrew again to a mountain by himself."
+A number of times earlier in his ministry, Jesus had avoided and gone away from the people when they wanted to make him a king.
+John 6 verse 15 tells us that "Jesus, knowing that they intended to come and make him king by force, withdrew again to a mountain by himself."
 At that time, Jesus withdrew from the people because he did not want to be, he could not be the kind of king they wanted him to be.

-The people saw his power in the miracles he performed.
+People saw his power in the miracles he had performed.
 They had seen the power his words had, words which miraculously healed and miraculously fed people and made their life on earth easier - through his miracles.
-If they had a king - a king who would provide food for them - they wouldn't ever have to work for their "daily bread".
-After all, God had miraculously provided "daily bread" in the form of manna, quail, and water for their ancestors many generations earlier in the wilderness before they came to the promised land.
-Why wouldn't God do it now, through "the prophet" foretold in their sacred scriptures who now had come into their midst!
-So John tells us "that they intended to come and make him king by force."
-They missed the real sign in Jesus' miracle, namely, that he was the promised Christ of God sent to bring them spiritual bread.
+If they had a king who would provide food for them, they wouldn't ever have to work for their "daily bread".
+After all, God had miraculously provided "daily bread" in the form of manna, quail, and water for their ancestors many generations earlier in the wilderness before they came to the Promised Land.
+Why wouldn't God do it now, in their generation, through "the prophet" foretold in their sacred scriptures who had now come into their midst?

+Previously, the people "intended to come and make him king by force."
+They missed the real meaning of Jesus' miracles, namely, that he was the promised Christ of God sent to bring them spiritual bread.

 In the Old Testament, Kings were anointed to rule the people, fight their battles and protect them.

-As the right kind of king, Jesus won the victory over sin, death, and the devil so that he might rule in the hearts of believers by his Word.
+Coming as the right kind of king, Jesus won the victory over sin, death, and the devil so that he would rule in the hearts of believers by his Word.